General Dental Informtion

 Bleeding Gums

-Gingivitis and bleeding can be symptom of the incidence of a periodontal disease that leads to the loss of the holding bone in its advancement, causes teeth loosening, and finally, teeth loss.
-Gum disease causes gum redness and inflammation while biting hard fruits or brushing, constant bad mouth odor, loosening of one or multiple teeth, gingival recession, and interdental spaces.
-Visit the dentist to implement their recommendation about oral and dental hygiene.
+Gingivitis and bleeding can be symptoms of a periodontal disease that leads to the loss of the holding bone in its advancement, causes teeth loosening, and finally, teeth loss.
+While biting hard fruits, brushing, constant bad mouth odor, loosening of one or multiple teeth, gingival recession, and interdental spaces gum disease causes gum redness and inflammation.
+Visit a dentist to implement their recommendation about oral and dental hygiene.

 Gingivitis